saralevay/saralevay.github.io/photoactive.md

 # What we have studied so far?

-First of all, we focused on homogeneous illumination in the arena.
-We have studied how groups of particles, clusters, are being created and destroyed.
-We used different particle polulations and different illumination intensities and made lots of experiments.
+First, we focused on applying uniform illumination across the arena to study how particle clusters form and disperse.
+We conducted numerous experiments, varying both the particle population and the illumination intensity to observe their effects on cluster dynamics.

 ### This is an image from the experiments

 <img src="./media/publ_images/clusters.png" alt="Clusters" align="left" style="width:50%; height:auto; margin-right:50px;">
-As particles collide, they form groups, called clusters.
-Sometimes these clusters are smaller, sometimes larger.
-They can move or stay at the walls.
-When new particles are colliding with the cluster they can attach to it.
-Also, particles can leave the cluster.
+As particles collide, they form groups known as clusters.
+These clusters vary in size—some remain small, while others grow larger.
+They can move freely or stay near the walls.
+When new particles collide with a cluster, they may attach to it, while others may break away and leave.

-We have seen that small clusters tend to disassociate relatively quickly, while large clusters usually have a longer duration.
-This depends a lot on the activity of the bugs.
-If they are more active, they move a lot and have lots of collisions inside the clusters as well, which facilitates the dissolution the the group.
+Our observations show that small clusters tend to disperse quickly, whereas larger clusters are generally more stable and last longer.
+The stability of these clusters is strongly influenced by the activity level of the bugs.
+When their activity is high, frequent movement and collisions within the cluster accelerate its breakdown, leading to faster dissolution.
 <br clear="left"/>

 ### In this video you can check how the clusters behave

 <iframe src="https://drive.google.com/file/d/1wMwmL4mDQV-yT5vslmJWSbXSGugTfVp6/preview" width="450" height="450" allow="autoplay" align="right" style="margin-left:50px;"></iframe>
-This wideo shows an experiment with 120 particles at a low homogeneous illumination intensity.
+This video captures an experiment with 120 particles under low homogeneous illumination intensity.

-You can see that lots of clusters are being formed.
-Some of them are relatively large, and stay for a long time.
-Most of them dissolves after a while, but there is one (the yellow one) that grows constantly, stays stable, and by the end of the experiment, incorporates around 75% of the bugs.
+Numerous clusters form throughout the experiment, with some growing relatively large and remaining stable for extended periods.
+While most clusters eventually dissolve, one in particular (the yellow cluster) continues to grow steadily, eventually incorporating around 75% of the bugs by the end of the experiment.

-By conducting many experiments, we have seen, that low illumination and high population promotes the stabilization of the clusters.
+Through repeated experiments, we have observed that lower illumination levels combined with a high particle population promote cluster stability.
 <br clear="right"/>

-For low particle populations and high particle activities clusters form and disassociate quickly.
-These clusters are unstable.
-But as we increase the particle population and decrease the activity we see a transition from unstable to stable clusters.
-Stable clusters grow, incorporate the majority of the bugs, and stay stable during the whole experiment.
+At low particle populations and high activity levels, clusters form and break apart rapidly, making them highly unstable.
+However, as the particle population increases and activity decreases, we observe a transition from unstable to stable clusters.
+These stable clusters continue to grow, incorporating most of the bugs and remaining intact throughout the experiment.

-If you would like to know more about this transition, check our [preprint on arXiv](https://arxiv.org/abs/2412.14419){:target="_blank"}.
-We have also developed a kinetic model to describe the time evolution of clusters, which shows a nice agreement with the experiments.
+For a deeper dive into this transition, check out our [preprint on arXiv](https://arxiv.org/abs/2412.14419){:target="_blank"}.
+We have also developed a kinetic model to describe the time evolution of clusters, which closely aligns with our experimental findings.

-# What are we working on right now?
+# What are we working on now?

-We turned from homogeneous illuminations to inhomogeneous ones, to use the versatility of our experiment.
-We study how bugs are accumulating at less-illuminated regions, how this is related to the formation of clusters, and what happens if we suddenly increase the illumination in these regions.
-We are also doing simulations, to gain a deeper understanding of the particle motion.
+We've shifted our focus from uniform illumination to inhomogeneous lighting to take full advantage of our experimental setup's versatility.
+We are investigating how bugs accumulate in lower-illuminated regions, how this affects cluster formation, and what happens when we suddenly increase the illumination in these areas.
+Additionally, we are running simulations to gain deeper insights into particle motion and behavior.

-Stay tuned, as new results are coming soon!
+Stay tuned—exciting new results are on the way!

 <br>